Effective Core Tax Functions for Better Compliance

 - Improvement of pro-active relations with taxpayers

-This workshop is designed for mid to senior level tax officials who are involved in the management of tax functions, registration and assessment of taxes, collection and debt management, audit, control, risk analysis, business processes re-engineering and taxpayers’ services.
+The workshop was designed for mid to senior level tax officials involved in the management of tax functions, registration and assessment of taxes, collection and debt management, audit, control, risk analysis, business processes re-engineering and taxpayers’ services.

-No fee will be charged for officials working in the public sector.
-Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine will be covered by the Ministry of Finance of the Netherlands.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
-Meals and refreshments will be provided during the event.
+No fee was charged for officials working in the public sector.
+Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine were covered by the Ministry of Finance of the Netherlands.
+Costs of additional self-funded candidates from the SEE region were covered by their sponsoring or sending institutions.
+Meals and refreshments were provided during the event.